-The Calf must be shown in the Feeder calves show in order to be entered as a Cow/Calf pair.
-Judging is on the cow/calf as a pair.
+Judging is on the cow and calf as a pair and must be shown in the ring as the pair.
+The calf MUST be shown as a Feeder Calf in order to be entered as a Cow/Calf pair (See Feeder Calf section on birth dates of calves).
+Cow and calf must be biologically related.
 Must be clean and groomed, clipping not required.
 Bull calves are allowed in this class.
-Prefer cow and calf to be tied.
-Cow and calf must be biologically related.